luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ![enter image description here](https://lh3.googleusercontent.com/LVvCl3GXhNzUx5lyTrHsr0z_ZmI0nb51TBiY1-53VifMuYW8HR9-X54sfLwoH5gFyqahHOm8_QaWhg "Comparison of DGE programs")

-# Rapid Approach: Kallisto > Sleuth
+# Rapid Approach: Kallisto - Sleuth pipeline
 Author = [Lior Patcher](https://en.wikipedia.org/wiki/Lior_Pachter)

 Kallisto quantifies transcript abundances.
 It pseudoaligns reads against a transcriptome (not genome).
 Simple count-based approaches underperform when determining transcript level counts as they disregard reads that overlap with more than one gene.
 If the genomic feature becomes a transcript rather than a gene it keeps many reads that would have been discarded.